kcartlidge/PermissionServer/README.md

 - Email address confirmation
   - Suitable for account creation or login
 - Auto-expiring tokens (configurable lifetime)
+- Multiple active tokens in case of email issues
+  - Maximum active per email is configurable
 - Minimal supporting code required
 - No database needed

 Potential future features:

-- Optional: multiple active tokens
 - Optional: database token storage
 - Optional: full accounts management

 ### Overview

 The hardest details to steal from your systems are those that you never stored in the first place.
 With Permission Server you get the reassurance of confirmed email addresses for both account creation and login, but without the need to store passwords, security questions, or other high-value data.

 Reduce your risk and, for many apps/sites, your overheads too due to the ability to skip a database.